guide

 What is a typical thermostat setting?

-There’s no doubt about it – the average thermostat setting in the UK has gotten a lot toastier in the past few decades!
-Compared to the average of around 12°C in the 1970s, the average nowadays ranges from around 17 to 23°C. One government study found that the average is 17.7°C, while a survey by emergency repair firm HomeServe declared a higher average of 23°C.
+There’s no doubt about it – the average thermostat setting in the UK has risen in the past few decades.
+Compared to the average of around 12°C in the 1970s, the average nowadays ranges from around 17°C to 23°C.

 How to heat a home economically and sustainably

-So it’s definitely wise to keep on top of how you use your heating, to make sure that your bills stay manageable – and to bring down the amount of carbon you’re using.
+So it’s definitely wise to keep on top of how you use your heating, to make sure that your bills stay manageable – and to bring down carbon emissions.
 There are a few things to bear in mind:

 • Turning off the heating can create different issues.
 As well as making it hard for you to stay warm, it can lead to issues such as damp and mould, which can cause health issues and damage your home.